Jonathan Kestenbaum, Baron Kestenbaum: Career

-Kestenbaum has served in a number of non-executive roles.
-He was on the Board of the charity the Design Council and Enterprise Insight, and was Non-Executive Chairman of Quest, a large accounting business.
-He served on the Governing Body of the innovation agency the Technology Strategy Board, acted as a Commissioner of the Manchester Independent Economic Review and also Chairman of the City of Manchester Science Review.
-He has completed his term of office on the Innovation Advisory Group at Imperial College and is now Adjunct Professor at the Imperial College Business School.
-He also served on the Board of the Royal Shakespeare Company, and was involved in developing the new Royal Shakespeare Theatre in Stratford-Upon-Avon.
+He was on the Board of the Design Council and Enterprise Insight.
+He served on the Governing Body of the innovation agency the Technology Strategy Board, acted as a Commissioner of the Manchester Independent Economic Review and Chairman of the City of Manchester Science Review.

+He has completed his term of office on the Innovation Advisory Group at Imperial College and has been adjunct Professor at the Imperial College Business School, as well as a tutor at The Cass Business School.
+He served on the Board of the Royal Shakespeare Company, and was involved in developing the new Royal Shakespeare Theatre in Stratford-Upon-Avon.

-He chairs the board of directors of The Capital Holdings Funds (EDR Group), as well as serving on the Board of Windmill Hill Asset Management.
-He was a member of the Board of Profero, a digital marketing company.
-In January 2014 Profero was sold to Lowe, a subsidiary of Interpublic Group (IPG).
-Kestenbaum has served on the boards of the Jewish Community Centre London, of London Maccabi, and of Finchley Synagogue.
+In 2023 Kestenbaum was appointed as a Director of JPMorgan Japanese Investment Trust plc.
+In the same year he became a Trustee of Teach First and also serves as the Vice Chairman of Labour Together as well as on the Board of Windmill Hill Asset Management.

+Kestenbaum twice represented Great Britain at football in the Maccabiah Games - in 2001 as a player and in 2009 as Manager.
+He is an Honorary Life President of Maccabi GB.

 In December 2013, Kestenbaum was installed as Chancellor of Plymouth University.

 House of Lords

 Kestenbaum was created a life peer on 24 January 2011 as Baron Kestenbaum of Foxcote in the County of Somerset.
 He was introduced in the House of Lords on 26 January 2011, and sits on the Labour benches.

+Lord Kestenbaum serves as a member of the Select Committee on Financial Services Regulation.